This post may contain affiliate links. Please read our disclosure policy.

-- 1 jar (4.5oz) of arrabiata sauce or any red sauce
+- 24 ounces arrabbiata sauce or any red sauce

 - Preheat oven to 375 degrees

-- In a large pot cook jumbo shells according to package instruction to al dente (don’t over cook or they will break when filling).
+- In a large pot, cook jumbo shells according to package instruction to al dente (don’t over cook or they will break when filling).
 Drain and rise with cold water to stop the cooking.
 You can drizzle a little olive oil so they don’t stick together.

-- In a skillet heat 1 Tbsp olive oil over medium high heat, add garlic and cook till fragrant about a minute.
-Add in chopped spinach, fresh ground pepper, salt, and sauté till spinach begins to wilt.
+- In a high walled skillet over medium high heat, add olive oil.
+Add garlic and cook till fragrant about a minute.
+Add in chopped spinach, 1/4 tsp fresh ground pepper, 1/4 tsp kosher salt, and sauté till spinach begins to wilt.
 About 2-3 min.

-- In a large bowl add spinach mixture, cheeses, egg, basil, red pepper flakes, 1/4 tsp salt and pepper, and mix together.
+- In a large bowl add sautéd spinach mixture, mozzarella, parmesan, ricotta, egg, basil, red pepper flakes, 1/4 tsp salt and pepper, and mix together.

-- Cover with foil and bake for 20 minutes.
-Remove foil and low broil until cheese begins to bubble and brown.
-Garnish with fresh basil and serve.
+- Cover with foil and bake the stuffed shells for 20 minutes.
+Remove foil and broil until cheese begins to bubble and brown.
+Keep a close eye so the cheese does not burn.